-- In the event that total costs per charge point exceed the £3,600 threshold proposed in the consultation, the development should not be exempted from providing any charge points.
+- opinion30.
+Several argued that if the exemption was to be applied, a number of measures should be put in place.
+Such as: - In the event that total costs per charge point exceed the £3,600 threshold proposed in the consultation, the development should not be exempted from providing any charge points.
 Instead, the development should install the maximum number of charge points possible before the cost threshold is met; - Any regulations would need to clearly set out the evidence required from developers to demonstrate the threshold had been exceeded; - The exemption should only be applied when connecting to an existing electrical network.
-Those requiring a new connection should not have an exemption; - Public charging provision of the surrounding area should be taken into consideration before an exemption is granted.

-The details pf these exemptions can be found in Part S of the updated Building Regulations, which can be found here: Infrastructure for charging electric vehicles: Approved Document S (publishing.service.gov.uk).
+Those requiring a new connection should not have an exemption; - Public charging provision of the surrounding area should be taken into consideration before an exemption is granted. - 3.27 The details of these exemptions can be found in Part S of the updated Building Regulations, which can be found here: Infrastructure for charging electric vehicles: Approved Document S (publishing.service.gov.uk).
 However, where this exemption is granted, the Government will require all new properties to be fitted with cable routes and care should be taken to ensure grid capacity is available to do this at the time of planning application, to future-proof the development.
+Where exemptions are demonstrated to be required, it is recommended that applicants look to discuss EV charging provision with the Council to take into account local circumstances. - 3.28 Exemption is set at three times the high scenario cost of the average electrical capacity connection.
+The Government believes this is the correct approach to take given the positive cost benefit of installing charge points at the point of construction, and the need to future-proof homes for the transition to zero emission vehicles.
+The threshold level will be kept under review by the Government.
+(The exemption is based on the electricity connection cost per charge point).
+Dependent upon the location of the proposed development and the potential impact and level of mitigation required, the Council may consider a higher cost to be appropriate to mitigate the harm caused by the development. - 3.29 Developers are required to demonstrate that connection to the grid is not possible (for example, due to either significant cost or capacity limitations) and demonstrate that they have assessed other potential options for flexibility.
+These could include battery storage and onsite generation, where appropriate.
+(It should be noted that charging units are now available that have integrated batteries and therefore these may provide a solution in some circumstances).
+To demonstrate that all reasonable alternatives have been fully explored.
+Alternative options for the delivery of EV charging infrastructure will be assessed on a site-by-site basis in dialogue with the Council to determine what the most appropriate EV charging provision would be to reflect the location, type and scale of development being proposed, to ensure that the needs of the development are adequately met in terms of EV provision. - 3.30 It is recognised that issues surrounding grid capacity and grid costs may leave some areas with fewer charge points in comparison to other areas, resulting in an uneven distribution of charging facilities and also potentially EV uptake, leading to disproportionate accessibility to

-&lt;sup>28 Consultation response: EV Charge points in Residential and Non-residential Buildings (publishing.service.gov.uk)
+30 Consultation response: EV Charge points in Residential and Non-residential Buildings (publishing.service.gov.uk)